jarlemag/Metabolic-network-analysis/readme.md

 **loadData.py:**

-Loads flux values from stored experimental data .
+Loads flux values from stored experimental data and reaction maps which define which experimental flux values correspond to which model reactions for specific models.

 Dependencies: "xml" package (included with Python)